Position-Aware Self-Attention based Neural Sequence Labeling: Related Work

 \subsection{Sequence Labeling}

 Sequence labeling is a category of fundamental tasks in natural language processing (NLP), \eg POS tagging, phrase chunking, named entity recognition (NER) and \etc Most of conventional high performance sequence labeling approaches are based on classical statistical machine learning models, such as HMM~\cite{rabiner1989tutorial}, CRFs~\cite{lafferty2001conditional,Mccallum2003Early}, Support Vector Machine (SVM)~\cite{kudoh2000use}, Perceptron~\cite{collins2002discriminative}, and \etc, where the well-designed features are required for training.

-Although the great success has been achieved by the traditional supervised learning based methods, these methods still fail to achieve good performances due to several facts, such as heavily relying on handcrafted features/external domain-specific knowledge, or poor generalization ability on the new datasets.
+Although the great success has been achieved by the traditional supervised learning based methods, these approaches require a lot of engineering skill and domain expertise to design handcrafted features.

 With the rise of deep learning, many research efforts have been conducted on neural network based approaches to automatically learning the feature representation for \textsf{SL} tasks.
 The pioneering work is firstly proposed by Collobert \etal~\cite{Collobert2011Natural} to extract context-aware features using a simple feed-forward neural network with a fixed-size window, and generate the final labeled sequence through a CRF layer, which yields good performance in POS tagging, chunking, NER and \etc However, such window-based methods essentially follow a hypothesis, according to which the tags of an input word mainly depend on its neighboring words, while neglecting the global long-range contexts.